INSTALLATIONS AND COMMISSIONS

 WALLS, TRANSPARANT

-Installation at Gentofte Art Library, Denmark, 1986.
+Gentofte Art Library, Denmark, 1986.

-9 large walls of perspex and handmade paper, each 250 x 150 cm.
+9 plexiglass walls with handmade paper, each 250 x 150 cm.

-The transparency of the paper is refracted by the light, which gives the space a floating, dream – like character.
-A new concept of the term “wall” has been achieved.
+The transparency of the paper is refracted by the light, which gives the space a floating, dream – like character “lifting up” the space.

 Ordrupgaard Collection

-27 glass doors decorated with handmade paper.
+27 glass doors with handmade paper, commission.

 Handmade paper is glued onto 27 glass panels of folding doors, thus producing countless formations and figures, which change their appearance with the changing light.
 The cross as symbol stands out as luminous watermarks, when caught by the light.
 The basic compositional element in the ornamentation is the floor plan of the church, which has been transferred as reflections in the glass panels.
 The philosophical aspects that may be associated with the nature of paper are centred on the life of human beings from birth to life.

-Foss Electric, Hillerød
+Foss Electric, Hillerød, 1996

 Measuring apparatuses of the kind used for carrying out tests provided the inspiration for the pure forms, created by 9 glass plates with handmade paper.
 A microscopic world is enclosed.